-Made with oats, butter, and brown sugar, you are guaranteed the softest and chewiest oatmeal chocolate chip cookies.
+These oatmeal chocolate chip cookies are made with oats, butter, and brown sugar and are the softest, chewiest oatmeal cookies to come out of my kitchen.
 Use this perfect oatmeal cookie as the base for other add-ins such as raisins, dried cranberries, and nuts.
 Cinnamon and a touch of molasses add that little something extra.
 These are the best oatmeal chocolate chip cookies!

 Have you ever made my chewy chocolate chip cookies recipe?
 I have the recipe memorized– I make them all the time!
 But it’s time to add another legendary recipe to our chocolate chip cookie repertoire.
 Today we’re mixing big chewy oats with lots of butter, brown sugar, a touch of molasses, a dash of cinnamon, and… glorious chocolate chips.

 This is My Favorite Base Oatmeal Cookie Recipe

 Today’s soft & chewy oatmeal chocolate chip cookies start from my base oatmeal cookie recipe.
 This base recipe has quickly developed into my favorite and makes quite a few appearances in Sally’s Cookie Addiction.
 I’m a firm believer in having a handful of base recipes from which you can develop virtually hundreds of variations.
 For example: my master muffin recipe.
 Or my favorite recipe for vanilla cupcakes which you can try many ways– peanut butter & jelly cupcakes, piñata cupcakes, pistachio cupcakes, chocolate caramel coconut cupcakes, and mimosa cupcakes all stem from the same base vanilla cupcake recipe.
 My peanut butter cookies have inspired quite a few spinoffs, too!

 I especially love this recipe because the process is quick & simple– minimal dough chilling!